Fan Information Guide

 Tailgating is allowed in stadium parking lots.
 See Stadium Policies page for parking lot policies.

-The Outback Bowl will be telecast internationally on ABC TV at 1:00 PM ET.
-The game may be blacked-out in the Tampa market if not sold out in advance.
+The Outback Bowl will be telecast nationally and available internationally on ESPN TV at 1:00 PM ET.

-Beginning August 24th, Outback Bowl tickets can be purchased through Ticketmaster outlets throughout Florida, via phone at (813) 287-8844, or via the Internet as www.ticketmaster.com Ticketmaster charges a processing fee for each ticket.
+Beginning August 27th, Outback Bowl tickets can be purchased through Ticketmaster outlets throughout Florida, via phone at (800) 745-3000 or (813) 287-8844, or via the Internet as www.ticketmaster.com Ticketmaster charges a processing fee for each ticket.

 See the General Ticket Information page of this site.
 Tickets can also be purchased through the participating school ticket offices, while available, once the teams are announced.